 Floor Area Ratio.
 The ratio of the Gross Floor Area of buildings to Developable Land Area, calculated as described in Section 304.5 for Commercial Industrial and Commercial Industrial/Retail areas.
 In cases in which portions of the Gross Floor Area of a building project horizontally beyond the lot lines, all such projecting Gross Floor Area shall also be included in determining the floor area ratio.
-If the height per story of a building, when all the stories are added together, exceeds an average of 18 feet, then additional Gross Floor Area shall be counted in determining the floor area ratio of the building, equal to the average Gross Floor Area of one additional story for each 18 feet; except that such additional Gross Floor Area shall not be counted in the case of Live/Work Units or a church, Theater or other place of public assembly.
+If the height per story of a building, when all the stories are added together, exceeds an average of 18 feet, then additional Gross Floor Area shall be counted in determining the floor area ratio of the building, equal to the average Gross Floor Area of one additional story for each 18 feet or fraction thereof by which the total building height exceeds the number of stories times 18 feet; except that such additional Gross Floor Area shall not be counted in the case of Live/Work Units or a church, Theater or other place of public assembly.